Redhill Aerodrome: Postwar

 The airfield returned to civilian use in 1947 but was suspended in 1954.
 In 1959 flying resumed at Redhill when the Tiger Club moved in.
 The following year Bristow Helicopters started to use Redhill as an operating base and carry out helicopter maintenance for the next 40 years.

 The airfield is still operated for private flying and training, with an emphasis on helicopter operators, and additionally functions as an important reliever airport for Gatwick Airport.
 Pilots can use three grass runways.
 Information on the aerodrome's state can be found on the operator's, Redhill Aerodrome Limited, website.

 The aerodrome has its own Air Traffic Control and fire and rescue services.

 The airfield has also been the venue for the flying displays and aviation trade shows, including the annual Redhill Airshow in the past, which was focused around a charitable cause.

 On 17 May 2012 it was announced that the owners of Redhill Aerodrome had again submitted a planning application for a hard runway after the previous plan had been rejected in 2011.
 Opponents at the time, including local MP Sam Gyimah, argued that the runway would "create an unacceptable level of noise and pollution and destroy the landscape".
 In June 2013 the second application was also refused.
 In February 2014 the aerodrome lost a planning appeal; it was appealing against the June 2013 decision to reject the planning application.

 At the start of 2013, the Surrey and Sussex Air Ambulance service relocated its helicopter to Redhill from Dunsfold Aerodrome in order to enable it to provide a night flight service across Kent, Surrey and Sussex.

 On 24 December 2013, the aerodrome suffered storm damage and flooding, with some light aircraft overturned.

+On 13th April 2015, the aerodrome suffered a large fire, with a number of businesses destroyed.